Will-1-Am/Coding-Coding-Coding/Swift.md

 # Swift

+# Code block highlighting
+Double-clicking on a curly bracket in Xcode 10 highlights the affected block of code.
+Cool!

 # Rounding numbers and manipulating data types
 Discovered the rounded() instance method today (https://developer.apple.com/documentation/swift/floatingpoint/2295900-rounded#discussion) and how creating a constant can allow the casting of data types more easily.